mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 monitorpw=mymonitorpasswd
 ```

 The monpasswd parameter may be either a plain text password or it may be an encrypted password.
-See the section on encrypting passwords for use in the MaxScale.cnf file.
+See the section on encrypting passwords for use in the maxscale.cnf file.

 ### Listener